-Julie Hanley is entering her third season as an assistant coach with the University of Iowa soccer program.
+Julie Hanley is entering her fourth season as an assistant coach with the University of Iowa soccer program.

-In two seasons with the program, Hanley has guided the Hawkeyes to two of the top win totals in school history.
-Iowa has amassed 27 victories and qualified for consecutive Big Ten Tournaments.
+In three seasons with the program, Hanley has guided the Hawkeyes to three of the top win totals in school history.
+Iowa has amassed 41 victories, advanced to one NCAA Tournament, three Big Ten Tournaments, and made two Big Ten Tournament title game appearances.

 In 2013, Hanley helped Iowa to its best season in program history, which culminated with its first-ever appearance in the NCAA Tournament.
 The Hawkeyes finished the year with a 15-7-1 record, the most victories all-time.